ChisomJude/Terraform-Setup-Ubuntu20.04-and-Nginx-for-ReactApp/README.md

 ```

-Find this helful, star this project :star:
+Find this helpful, star this project :star:

-See article for further guide - [Terraform - Deploying Azure Ubuntu VM with Nginx Webserver](https://blog.chisomjude.net/all-terraform-deployment-deploy-azure-ubuntu-vm-with-nginx-webserver)
+See article for a further guide - [Terraform - Deploying Azure Ubuntu VM with Nginx Webserver](https://blog.chisomjude.net/all-terraform-deployment-deploy-azure-ubuntu-vm-with-nginx-webserver)
 <br> Feel free to connect with me on [Linkedin -Chisom Jude](https://linkedin.com/in/chisomjude)